 Are you an organized person who just can’t help but pay attention to even the smallest details?
 Are you capable of following a set of directions in order to have a successful end product?
 Do you have what it takes to work in an administrative capacity in the medical field?
 Maybe now is the time for you to consider pursuing a career in medical insurance billing and coding.
 As a medical insurance biller and coder you will be responsible for translating patient information and procedures into billing and insurance codes.
 It will be up to you to ensure that your employer receives reimbursement from insurance companies for a patient’s medical procedures.
 Although it is not required to become certified in this profession, it may help you to gain employment over individuals who do not have appropriate certification for this field of study.
 If you would one-day like to work at home as a medical biller or coder then find an accredited training program below.

+In order to be prepared to work in this profession you will want to complete either a certificate based program or an associate’s degree program.
+Regardless of which of these training programs you choose, it is quite common for students to pursue their education through an online learning format.
+Within your degree program you will be gaining a foundational understanding of how healthcare organizations work, about career relevant medical terminology, standard medical procedures, and how to correctly perform administrative jobs within a medical office.
 Your specific coursework will teach you about the most commonly used coding methods that are used in medical offices everywhere and the business classes that you will be required to take will prepare you for the more administrative tasks that you will be required to perform.
 You can expect to be required to complete specific classes like: human anatomy and physiology, healthcare economics, reimbursement policies, health services organizations, legal concepts in healthcare, CPT coding and billing, and medical terminology.
 Take a few minutes and check out the schools that are shown on our site.
 Feel free to request a complimentary information packet from any of the schools that are particularly interesting to you; this will help to make your educational decisions much easier.

 With your formal training in this field you will be able to seek employment in a hospital, in a doctor’s office, within an insurance company, or in other healthcare related environments.
 In addition, you could work as a claims processor, as a medical records specialist, as a health care information technician, or as a medical office assistant.
 Of course, you will also be qualified to work as a medical biller or as a medical coder.